Looking Back at the History of Sault Ste. Marie

 For more than two thousand years, the native inhabitants of the Sault Ste.
 Marie area had utilized the St. Marys River and its resources.
 It came to be such a staple in their existence that they gave it a name: Bahweting.
-Later, in 1668, Father Jacques Marquette established a permanent mission called Sainte Marie du Sault.
+Later, in 1668, Father Jacques Marquette established a permanent mission called Sault de Sainte Marie.
 The actions of Father Marquette set in motion events that would lead to present-day Sault Ste.
 Marie, Michigan.

 The famous trader John Johnston made his way to Sault Ste.
 Marie and put down roots here in 1794.
-His family played host to other notable settlers in the area, including the Schoolcrafts.
-John’s daughter, Jane Johnston Schoolcraft, became a well-known writer.
+His family played host to other notable settlers in the area, including the Schoolcraft family.
+John Johnston’s daughter, Jane Johnston Schoolcraft, became a well-known writer.

 In 1797, the Northwest Fur Company created a canal and, “lock of sorts,” on the Canadian side of the St. Marys River.
 It gets credit as being the first attempt to more easily navigate the rapids.
 As we’ll see later, this small lock would eventually be overshadowed by the massive structures we visit today.